Political decoy: Political decoys in history

-Bernard Montgomery/Clifton James and "Tex" Banwell (1944)
+Bernard Montgomery / Clifton James and "Tex" Banwell (1944)

-Soldier M. E. Clifton James successfully impersonated General Bernard Montgomery ("Monty") for intelligence purposes during World War II.
+Soldier M. E. Clifton James successfully impersonated Field Marshal Bernard Montgomery for intelligence purposes during World War II.

 In 1940, James acted in an Army production called When Knights Were Bold and his photograph appeared in an Army newspaper with a remark about how much he resembled General Montgomery.

 As a result, he was approached by actor David Niven in May 1944.
-Niven, then a Colonel in the Army Kinematograph Section, told James he was wanted to impersonate "Monty", as this would allow Montgomery to be somewhere else, thus confusing the Germans.
+Niven, then a Colonel in the Army Kinematograph Section, told James he wanted him to impersonate "Monty", as this would allow Montgomery to be somewhere else, thus confusing the Germans.

 James had to learn Montgomery's gestures, mannerisms, gait and voice and had to give up smoking.

 Because James had lost his right-hand middle finger in the First World War, a realistic replacement was made.

 Even his wife had to be deceived and was both kept in the dark and sent back to Leicester.
 Once he was trained, his trip as "Monty" was to Gibraltar and from there to Algiers.
 "Monty's" presence succeeded in confusing the Germans in regard to the invasion plans.

 James was later the subject of a biopic called I Was Monty's Double starring James himself in the double role as Monty and himself.

 The second (and less famous) "Monty's Double", Keith Deamer Banwell, was serving with the land-based Long Range Desert Group.

 Banwell was captured in a raid on Tobruk, but with a friend managed to steal a German vehicle and escape.
 During a subsequent raid on Crete he was taken prisoner at Heraklion and put under the personal supervision of former world heavyweight boxing champion Max Schmeling, who was serving in the German Army.

 Banwell and a few of his comrades managed to slip away from their captors and then acquired an assault landing craft.
-With the help of some Cretan fishermen they made their getaway, but the craft ran out of fuel and drifted for nine days before reaching the North African coast.
+With the help of some Cretan fishermen they made their getaway, but the craft ran out of fuel and drifted for 9 days before reaching the North African coast.
 The privations of this voyage put Banwell in hospital for 12 weeks.

 When he had recovered, someone noticed that he bore a resemblance to General Montgomery.
 It was decided that he participate in deception ploys, and so Banwell was sent to Cairo to meet Montgomery, given the appropriate clothing, insignia and General's badges and sent on trips around the Middle East to confuse enemy spies.

 However, as he was considerably taller than Montgomery, he was told that on no account should he get out of the car.
 Banwell, finding the assignment boring, sought a return to the infantry.

-Heinrich Himmler/unknown (?–1945)

-Hugh Thomas claims that the man who committed suicide after his capture in Lüneburg in May 1945, was not in fact Heinrich Himmler.
-Thomas's book on this subject, SS-1: The Unlikely Death of Heinrich Himmler, sets out the alleged deception in great detail.